RBS reaches $4.9 billion deal to settle U.S. mortgage bond probe

 But the settlement that RBS and the office disclosed on Thursday was only civil in nature, signaling no criminal charges were likely to result from the probe.

-The Justice Department had previously settled with banks including Citigroup (C.N), Deutsche Bank (DBKGn.DE), JPMorgan (JPM.N), Credit Suisse CSGN.N, Morgan Stanley (MS.N), Goldman Sachs (GS.N), Bank of America (BAC.N) and Barclays (BARC.L).
+The Justice Department had previously settled with banks including Citigroup, Deutsche Bank, JPMorgan, Credit Suisse, Morgan Stanley, Goldman Sachs, Bank of America and Barclays.

 Reporting by Nate Raymond and Eric Walsh; Editing by Sandra Maler and Grant McCool